thanh01pmt/webjeda-blog/about.md

 Additionally it is possible to fork the repository and use Github Pages as hosting.
 By following this way it will be enough to change the ``baseurl`` value into the ``_config.yml`` file, with the directory name of your project (for example /blog) or simply with a "/" (slash) if you want install Emerald in the root.

-Last but not least: the [Jekyll documentation](http://jekyllrb.com) is the best starting point!

-Enjoy!